Southern Pine Beetle (SPB) Cost Share Program

 The purpose of the SPB cost share program is to help landowners implement various silvicultural practices that will prevent (or minimize) impacts of southern pine beetle infestations, to suppress current southern pine beetle infestations and to restore healthy, more beetle resistant forests.
 The primary silvicultural practices targeted under this prevention program are those that enhance the health and vigor of existing pine stands by controlling density/stocking rates and competition levels.

-Five practice areas are included for SPB 2014 Cost-Share: non-commercial thinning, pine release, prescribed burning, tree planting and southern pine beetle suppression.
+Four practice areas are included for SPB 2015 Cost-Share: 1. non-commercial thinning of loblolly/shortleaf pine stands; 2. pine release of loblolly/shortleaf pine stands; 3. prescribed burning of loblolly/shortleaf pine stands & young longleaf stands (10 years old or less); and, 4.
+Southern pine beetle suppression.
 Technical assistance will be provided to landowners by GFC foresters who will provide and process the applications, evaluate the site, and then determine the steps the landowner should take to expect successful results (resource management plan).
-The forester will then inspect the area once the practice is completed to determine if the management plan was successfully implemented.
+Once the practice is completed, the forester will inspect the area to determine if the management plan was successfully implemented.

 Some general guidelines for this program are: